 Even as they grow older, children still benefit from playing with blocks.
 Because blocks have universal appeal, they are perfect for groups of mixed-age kids.
 They also offer opportunities to practice 21st century skills like collaboration, problem-solving, critical thinking, and communication.
 Preschool and early elementary teachers love using blocks for lessons in math, science, and even language arts and social studies.

 It’s amazing, isn’t it, how something as deceptively simple as a block set can do so much good work for your child’s brain?
 There’s a reason blocks have been around for so long—they offer benefits other toys simply don’t.
+See other wooden toys from Lovevery.

 The Block Set